-Title of the securities % Notes due 2025
+Issuer OFS Capital Corporation Title of the securities 6.375% Notes due 2025 being offered \$43,750,000

-Initial aggregate principal amount being offered
+Initial aggregate principal amount

-Over-allotment option The underwriters may also purchase from us up to an additional \$ million aggregate principal amount of Notes offered by this prospectus supplement and the accompanying prospectus on or before April 30,
+\$6,562,500 aggregate principal amount of Notes offered by this prospectus supplement and the accompanying prospectus on or before

+April 30, 2018.

-Initial public offering price % of the aggregate principal amount
+Initial public offering price 100% of the aggregate principal amount other office as we may designate.

-100% of the aggregate principal amount; the principal amount of each Principal payable at maturity
+Principal payable at maturity 100% of the aggregate principal amount; the principal amount of each

-Note will be payable on its stated maturity date at the office of the trustee, paying agent, and security registrar for the Notes or at such other office as we may designate.
+Note will be payable on its stated maturity date at the office of the trustee, paying agent, and security registrar for the Notes or at such